-Freedom House Detroit serves individuals and families seeking asylum.
-We provide legal services, shelter, food, clothing, and access to mental and medical health care, language classes, and job skills training.
+We serve individuals and families seeking humanitarian protection.
+We provide legal services, community housing, food, clothing, housing search assistance, and access to medical care and mental health care, language classes, and job skills training.

-What is asylum?
+What is asylum or humanitarian protection?
 Why would I need it?

 Humanitarian protection is offered by the US government to persons fleeing violent or life-threatening situations in their home countries.
 There are different types of humanitarian protections, including asylum, refugee status, temporary protected status, humanitarian parole, and special visas for persons fleeing domestic violence or crime.
 Most of our clients seek asylum, but some already have protection and need additional help.
 Asylum is a legal status that allows people fleeing harm in their home countries to live safely in another country.
 Asylum is reserved for people who have been (or will be) harmed because of their race, religion, nationality, political opinion, or particular social group, which can include victims of gang violence, victims of domestic violence, family membership, lesbian, gay, bisexual and transgender individuals, amongst many others.

-I'm afraid to return to my home country.
-Can you help me apply for asylum?
+I am afraid to return to my home country.
+Can you help me?

-If you are in the U.S. and fear returning to your home country because you belong to one of the groups listed above, then you may be eligible to apply for asylum.
-However, there are other factors that impact a person’s eligibility.
+You may be eligible for our services.
 We examine each case individually to assess if we are the right provider for your needs.
 If we cannot help, we will do our best to refer you to other resources.
+You can call 313.964.4320 for more information.

 Can you help me get out of my home country?

 We know you are scared; we hope you are safe.
 There may be organizations in your country that can help.
-Legally, we can only help asylum seekers already inside the U.S.
+We only have the capacity to help people seeking protection who are already inside the US.

 How much do I have to pay for your services?

-Our goal is to ensure that our services are affordable for the most vulnerable of asylum seekers.
+Our goal is to ensure that our services are affordable for unhoused and unresourced persons seeking humanitarian protection.
 If you think you are eligible to receive services with us, please call us at 313.964.4320.

 Do I have to live at Freedom House to receive legal services?